 According to Dr. Nelson, “the heart is the emotional and spiritual core of our being, and when this core is repeatedly attacked or injured, your subconscious mind will form a kind of “energy wall” to protect your heart against further heartache, heartbreak, or against other assault.”

-Eckhard Tolle refers to this “Heart-Wall” as the pain body, or the accumulation of all the emotional pain, grief, anger, sadness, shame, and guilt you’ve kept yourself from feeling for most of your life.
+Eckhart Tolle refers to this “Heart-Wall” as the pain body, or the accumulation of all the emotional pain, grief, anger, sadness, shame, and guilt you’ve kept yourself from feeling for most of your life.

 Like me, you built a wall around your heart to keep you from being injured or hurt again.
 And in doing so, you also closed yourself off from receiving the love your heart so eagerly yearns for now.

-How the “Heart-Wall” Affect You
+How the “Heart-Wall” Affects You

 Having a ‘Heart-wall’ can affect you primarily in three ways: